 9 of the Best Brisbane Fishing Spots Revealed

-main Image courtesy of Brisbane City Council via flickr
+Image courtesy of Brisbane City Council via flickr

 There’s no shortage of good fishing spots in Brisbane and the mild Brisbane weather makes fishing a good option all year round.
 Try as many locations as it takes to find your hot fishing spot in Brisbane then keep it a secret!
-You could even start with a few of these fishing hotspots this weekend!

 Land Based Fishing Spots Brisbane

 Brisbane has plenty of options for land-based fishing, perfect for kids and adults to wet a line.
 With a light rod and reel, some lures and a little know-how, you can be rewarded with a good catch.
 Look for jetties, rock walls, piers, pontoons and bridges where fish tend to hang out to feed.
 If you want to increase your chances of going home with a full bucket, try to avoid popular swimming and jet ski spots.
-The activity in water can scare your fish away.
+The activity in water can scare your fish away.1.
+Wellington Point Jetty

 It might be a long walk out to the end of the jetty, but it can be well worth it.
 The Wellington Point is a popular spot for fishing, picnicking and water sports.
 Finished in 1937, the iconic wooden jetty is 22 km southeast of Brisbane.
 Flathead and bream are available year-round while snapper is available in the cooler months.
 Bait, plastic and lures can reward you with a catch during the day but stick with live or weighted dead bait when fishing at dusk, dawn and night.

-wellingotn-point-jetty Image courtesy of Damien.madden via Wikimedia Commons
+Image courtesy of Damien.madden via Wikimedia Commons

 If the fish aren’t biting from the jetty, you can take a walk out to adjoining King Island at low tide.
 Fish from a kayak when it’s not windy, and the reef habitat will reward you with a range of fish including flathead, snapper, cod and sweetlip.